rdatools/rdametrics/data-zip/README.md

 - 20,000 plans per ensemble

 Each scores CSV is easy to import into a spreadsheet, but if you want to work with the data, this surface area is daunting.
+The by-district aggregates have a similar surface area.

-So we created a single, integrated `pandas` dataframe that contains all of the scores: `scores_df.parquet`.
-Each set of scores is indexed with three columns:
+So we created a single, integrated `pandas` dataframe that contains all of the scores: `scores.parquet` and a set of helpers to make working with it and the by-district aggregates easier.

-- `state` -- the state name
-- `chamber` -- the chamber name
-- `ensemble` -- the ensemble id

-For a specific state, chamber, and ensemble combination, all 6 categories of scores &mdash;general, partisan, minority, compactness, splitting, and majority-minority (MMD)&mdash;
-are together.

-## Using `scores.parquet`
+## Using `scores.parquet` Natively

 The information below describes how to load the dataframe from disk and how filter for specific scores.

-### Loading the Dataframe
+### Installing Dependencies

 To use `scores.parquet`, you need to have `pandas` and `pyarrow` installed.
 You can install them using pip: